Evaluation of the Intel Xeon Phi 7120 and NVIDIA K80 as accelerators for two-dimensional panel codes: GPU implementation

 Note that the overhead of this approach decreases as we increase the number of slices our problem is partitioned into.
 However, since the individual problems become smaller and smaller, overhead inherent in the different parts of the algorithm becomes more pronounced.
 Therefore, a compromise has to be made.
 In general, between $10$ and $20$ slices seems to yield near optimal performance in most circumstances.

 The timing results are given in Table \ref{tab:GPU-timing}.
 We observe a speedup of $3$ (single precision) and $2.9$ (double precision) for adding a single K80 to the dual socket workstation.
 Although even a naive implementation (i.e.,~doing the assembly, the data transfer, and the linear solve in sequential order) results in some speedup, the communication hiding scheme employed contributes significantly to the performance of the implementation.
-In the case of a single socket workstation the observed speedup is approximately $3.4$ (single precision) and $3.9$ (double precision).
+In the case of a single socket workstation the observed speedup is approximately $3.6$ (single precision) and $4.0$ (double precision).

 The overhead in this implementation can be partitioned into two parts: \begin{itemize} \item As we partition our problem into more and more slices the performance of the linear solver on the CPU decreases.
 This is a consequence of the overhead required for the asynchronous data transfer to the GPU as well as the overhead that is incurred in decreasing the batch size for the linear solver.
 In the numerical simulations conducted here this overhead is on the order of 10\%. \item There is an inherent overhead in the interleave scheme (see the red area in Figure \ref{fig:GPU-interleave1}).
-This overhead decreases as we increase the number of slices. \end{itemize} Assuming instantaneous data transfer the optimal run time of our hybrid implementation is equal to the time for the linear solver.
-Our implementation is within $10$ to $20$\% of that value.
+This overhead decreases as we increase the number of slices. \end{itemize} Assuming instantaneous data transfer, the optimal run time of our hybrid implementation is equal to the time for the linear solver.
+Our implementation is, depending on the configuration, within $5$\% (double precision, single socket) to $25$\% (double precision, dual socket) of that value.